Report: DeMarcus Cousins, Warriors Agree to 1-Year, $5.3 Million Contract

 According to Basketball Reference, Cousins was the only player to log at least 25 points, 12 boards and five dimes a night during the 2017-18 campaign.
 In fact, Cousins was so good that he became the first player since Charles Barkley (1992-93) to average those figures over the course of a qualified season.

-While the Pelicans will be sad to part ways with that kind of production, the Warriors should be thrilled to add an anchor of Cousins' caliber.
+While it'll hurt the Pelicans to lose that kind of production, the Warriors should be thrilled to add an anchor of Cousins' caliber.

-Zaza Pachulia is a free agent, while JaVale McGee agreed to a one-year contract with the Los Angeles Lakers, per ESPN's Chris Haynes.
+Zaza Pachulia is a free agent, while JaVale McGee agreed to a one-year contract with the Los Angeles Lakers, per ESPN.com's Chris Haynes.
 Cousins fills a clear need at center for Golden State.
 The depth of the Warriors' squad will also allow Cousins to make a gradual return to the court from his Achilles injury.

 Cousins can play himself into a far bigger contract next summer.